featureform/featureform/docs/overview.md

 ### Approximate Nearest Neighbor

 Nearest neighbor \(NN\) is often the most useful embedding operation.
 It finds things that are similar to the current embedding.
 In recommender systems, we can create a user embedding and find items that are most relevant to them.
 In a search engine, we can find a document that’s most similar to a search query.
 Nearest neighbor is a computationally expensive operation however.
 Performed naively it is O\(N\*K\), where N is the number of items and K is the size of each embedding.
 However, in most cases when we need nearest neighbors, an approximation would suffice.
 If we recommend five items to a user, and one is technically the sixth closest item, the user probably won’t care.
 Approximate nearest neighbor \(ANN\) algorithms typically drop the complexity of a lookup to O\(log\(n\)\).
-Embedding Hub uses the HNSW algorithm by default.
+Embeddinghub uses the HNSW algorithm by default.

 ## Common Use Cases